ekinertac/podlift/docs/content/_index.md

 podlift is a modern deployment tool that makes deploying containerized applications simple, fast, and reliable.
 Built for developers who want production-grade deployments without the complexity of Kubernetes.

+## Prerequisites

+Before using podlift, your project needs:
+- **Dockerfile** - For building your application container
+- **docker-compose.yml** (optional) - For local development and testing

+podlift will:
+1. Build your Docker image from your Dockerfile
+2. Deploy it to your servers with zero-downtime
+3. Handle nginx, SSL, load balancing, and dependencies automatically

 ## Quick Start

 Install podlift: